 Most regions of this country save for the dry areas in the north east; have an annual rainfall of between 1,000mm and 2,000mm with wettest months being March through to May and between October and November, when road travel can become difficult in some parts especially up country remote areas.

-If you are coming for primate trekking, the best time is during the dry season between January and February and June to September.
+If you are coming for gorilla tracking, the best time is during the dry season between January and February and June to September.

 You need to pack tracking gear that includes, long pants and long sleeved wear, garden gloves since the primates’ home is bushy with dense vegetation, tracking boots / hiking shoes since the ground is muddy and slippery.
 You also need to pack a rain coat since rainfall is expected at any time of the day despite the seasons.
 You can as well pack simple anti-biotics to deal with simple illnesses in case they happen.